Ashley Smith, M.Ed

 Natalie Conway, M.Ed

 Natalie Conway M.Ed. started her career in Massachusetts in 2005 where she taught special education in grades K-5 before becoming a third grade teacher.
 In Oregon, Natalie has worked with students with special needs in grades K-11, in both brick and mortar and online settings.
 She is excited to continue to educate and support teachers as an elementary assistant principal in her local district.
 Natalie enjoys mentoring her peers in instruction and legal processes, as well as creating professional development for all staff, especially in the areas of inclusion and co-teaching, for which she has over ten years experience and much passion.
-Natalie lives with her husband and daughter in central Oregon.
+Natalie lives with her husband and daughter in Vermont.

 Tony Whipps, M.Ed